GustavoGMachado/DSA---Fundamentals-of-Data-Eng/IaC - Terraform, AWS, Azure and Databricks.md

 Strongly linked to IaC concepts, which allow the management and configuration of IT infrastructures in an automated and user-friendly way, using code instead of physical manipulations or complex interfaces and in a shared, versioned, tested and easy to manage way.

 Basically, IaC is a fundamental practice for implementing DevOps, as it allows the implementation of structures in a simplified way that can be shared by different areas.

+# How can we use Terraform?

+To use Terraform we need a file .tf that describes in HCL (Hashicorp Configuration Language) all the configurations need to start the resource.
+We must run it into a structure, like containers, that contains Terraform and AWS CLI.

+Inside the folder that contains the .tf file, run "terraform init" to configure the workbench and prepare it for creating, updating, and removing resources.
+After that, runs "terraform apply" to apply the .tf file and create all the resources described in the file.
+With "terraform destroy" we can delete the entire resource described into .tf file.

+In summary, the purpose of Terraform is to read the .tf file and run it on your cloud provider.